CiscoDevNet/devnet-dev-vms/upping_the_boxes.md

 ## Vagrantfiles

 To "up" a box, one needs a Vagrantfile.
-Vagrantfiles are provided in this project, or one can use "vagrant init ..." to create a Vagrantfile, like this, where the name of the base box can be either devnet-dev-base-vmware or devnet-dev-base-vbox:
+Vagrantfiles are provided in this project, or one can use "vagrant init ..." to create a Vagrantfile, as below, where the name of the base box can be either "devnet-dev-base-vmware" or "devnet-dev-base-vbox":

 ```bash
 $ vagrant init CiscoDevNet/devnet-dev-base-[vbox|vmware]